Skip to main content

 What is Anaconda?

-Anaconda is an open-source distribution of the Python and R programming languages that is used for data science, machine learning, and artificial intelligence applications.
+Anaconda is an open-source distribution of the Python and R programming languages, which are used for data science, machine learning, and artificial intelligence applications.

 It includes over 250 popular data science packages and management tools for simplifying package installation and deployment.